Starting over at 50 and broke. How to reset and rebuild your finances at 50.

 2) Figuring out the actions you are going to need to take to reach your new health, wealth, and happiness goals.

 3) Looking at your means or money flow.
-How or where is the money going to come from or be created to pay for your lifestyle – how will you create the assets you need to create the cash flow you need?
+How or where will the money come from or be created to pay for your lifestyle – how will you create the assets you need to create the cash flow you need?

 4) Review and revise as you go, course correcting as you go.